-The staff member gave only four out of five star reviews for the facility’s leisure and exercise options, its holistic offerings, accommodations, affordability, and family participation.
+The staff member gave also four out of five star reviews for the facility’s leisure and exercise options, its holistic offerings, accommodations, affordability, and family participation.

 According to NORCAP Lodge’s website, the program accepts most private insurances, as well as Medicaid and Medicare.
-The five individuals polled by Rehabs.com to date on the center’s affordability gave it an average rating of 2.8 out of five stars.
+CiteHealth indicates that state insurance is also accepted.
+The five individuals polled by Rehabs.com to date felt the center was moderately affordable.

 User ReviewsReview this Center

 Please note: Anyone attempting to manipulate or spam our system or the providers’ own listing pages risks having all content removed.

 Flag For Review